NLnetLabs/rpki-doc/source/krill/running.rst

 when it's first started.

-We recommend, at least for now, that you run Krill with this default, and use a proxy server such as Nginx if you intend to make Krill available to the internet.
-Industry standard proxy servers such as Nginx are much better suited to deal with the sometimes-not-so-well-meaning people on the internet, and implement best practices regarding HTTPS.
+We recommend, at least for now, that you run Krill with this default, and use a proxy server such as Nginx or Apache if you intend to make Krill available to the internet.
+Industry standard proxy servers are much better suited to deal with the sometimes-not-so-well-meaning people on the Internet, and implement best practices regarding HTTPS.

-Also, setting up a widely accepted HTTPS certificate, e.g. through Let's Encrypt, is well documented for these servers.
+Also, setting up a widely accepted HTTPS certificate such as Let's Encrypt is well documented for these servers.

 Minimal Configuration
 ---------------------